-My primary research interests are in the philosophy of science, particularly regarding explanation, discovery, and creativity.
-I'm currently working on two projects: one on creativity and one on computer simulation.
+My research is primarily in the philosophy of science, epistemology, and aesthetics.
+I am especially interested in questions regarding explanation, discovery, creativity, and artificial intelligence.
 You can find more information by visiting my research page.

 Before coming to UAB, I was an Assistant Professor of Philosophy at Calvin University (formerly Calvin College).
 In 2017-2018, I was a McDonnell Post-doctoral Fellow in the Philosophy-Neuroscience-Psychology Program at Washington University in St. Louis.

 I received my Ph.D from the Department of Philosophy at the University of North Carolina at Chapel Hill, where I worked with Marc Lange, Matt Kotzen, and John Roberts.
 Before that, I was the 2010-2011 Davies-Jackson M.Phil Scholar at St. John's College, Cambridge.
 Before that, I received my B.A. from the College of Wooster.

 I grew up in Gustavus, Ohio, where I learned to love open horizons and roller coasters.
 I spend most of my time with my partner Keshav Singh, who is also a philosopher, and my dog Frisbee (pictured), who is the very best boy.